Brent Soloway, ChFC®

 - Volatility is the rapidity and/or the amount an investment tends to change in price over a period of time.

 When establishing a portfolio, I feel it is important to match the goals of the portfolio to the needs of the individual investing the funds.
 This sounds obvious but, surprisingly, I have found many people do not have a goal for the growth and/or income of their portfolio.
-Assuming an appropriate allocation of equity and fixed income, and the placement of the money in sound investment vehicles, time will generally average out the short-term iterations of the stock market (volatility).
+Assuming an appropriate allocation of equity and fixed income, and the placement of the money in sound investment vehicles, time could generally average out the short-term iterations of the stock market (volatility).

-While there are never guarantees in investing, a well-structured portfolio with sound investments has an excellent chance of meeting expectations over the long haul.
+While there are never guarantees in investing, a well-structured portfolio with sound investments has a chance of meeting expectations over the long haul.
 There may be violent market moves and periods of negative returns, but a slight tweaking to the allocation may be all that is needed to reach your long-term investment goals.

 I have found two things get in the way of a successful investment strategy: